CephasPeter/personal_information/README.md

   https://appetize.io/app/l6fyfo2kxyjbn46qzgwqjnatia?device=pixel6&osVersion=12.0&scale=75

 ## Note
 - Running on android 11 and below on Appetize.io will result in a crash.
-Try using a real device or running on android 12 and above.
+Try using a real device or run it on android 12 and above.